Mariners back in the winners’ circle again, top A’s 4-3 with a chance to sweep road series

 Gilbert pitched four innings, giving up two runs on four hits with no walks and four strikeouts.
 He threw 78 pitches with 51 strikes.
 But more importantly, he threw first-pitch strikes to 12 of the 17 batters he faced.
 He also generated swings-and-misses on five pitches and had just three balls with exit velocities of more than 90 mph.

 Seattle provided him a 2-0 lead in the first inning.
 With two outs and runners on second and third, Ty France drove in the first run with an infield single.
 J.P.
-Crawford notched his first of three hits in the game, sending a crisp single to center to drive in the second run.
+Crawford notched his first of three hits, sending a crisp single to center to drive in the second run.

 After a quick 1-2-3 first inning, Gilbert found trouble in the second.
 He allowed back-to-back doubles to Matt Olson and Jed Lowrie on 95 mph fastballs to start the inning.
 He retired the next two batters but couldn’t put away Tony Kemp after getting up 0-2.
 Kemp fouled off three pitches and then pulled a single into right on a fastball to tie the game at 2-2.